diegobraga92/rust/axum-webserver/readme.md

 ## Dev Environment:

-From Linux, run 'start_postgres.sh' to start Postgres in docker
+From Linux, run 'dev_start.sh' to start Postgres in docker and the server

 ## TO-DO